AshStanton/content-ops-starter/content/pages/index.md

           *   **Maximized ROI**: By continually optimizing your campaigns, we ensure that your advertising budget is being spent efficiently.

+          *   **Performance Reporting**: Regular reports on ad performance, e.g. click-through rates, impressions, and conversions to keep you informed and make data-driven decisions.

         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark